-The actions of staff involved in an incident should not highlights important principles that need to be considered. before formal management action is directed at an
+The actions of staff involved in an incident should not automatically be examined using this just culture guide, but it can be useful if the investigation of an incident begins to suggest a concern about an individual action.
+The guide highlights important principles that need to be considered before formal management action is directed at an individual staff member.